How to become Radio broadcast assistant

 College

-You can do a college course that may give you some of the skills and knowledge needed for this role.
-Courses include:
+You could do a college course, which would give you some of the skills and knowledge needed to get a trainee position.

 - T Level in Media, Broadcast and Production